mjgpy3/lambda-calc-spec/README.md

 Not that lambda calculus really needs a spec...

-I can remember Dave Thomas saying that whenever he picks up a new programming language, the first thing he does it implement a markdown parser.
+I can remember Dave Thomas saying that whenever he picks up a new programming language, the first thing he does is implement a markdown parser.
 I think that's really neat...
 I want to make lambda calculus my "markdown parser."

 ## MVP
 ### Architecture
 #### Pipeline
-Tokenizer -> Parser -> Desugarer (just identity for MVP) -> Evaluator
+Tokenizer -> Parser -> Evaluator

 #### Components
  - Mechanism for program to read some code via STDIN